Computer verification of Wiles' proof of Fermat's Last Theorem

 Is this a problem for computer science or for mathematics?

-Fermat's Last Theorem as such is just Arithmetic (number theory).
+Fermat's Last Theorem belongs to pure mathematics.
+Originally, it is Arithmetic (number theory).
 Due to the work of Frey, Serre, and Ribet, the problem is transferred to Algebraic Geometry and Analysis (elliptic curves and modular forms).
 Wiles' proof belongs to these fields.
 Computer verification of mathematical proofs belongs to Computational Logic, a joint offspring of Mathematical Logic and Computer Science.
 Computer algebra or symbolic computing is also a new field somewhere in between mathematics and compter science.

 Since Wiles' proof uses many results from various branches of mathematics, computer verification may need semantic database technology to search for relevant theorems.
 The total body of knowledge to be encoded is huge.
 The project may therefore be regarded as an exercise in software engineering.
 Indeed, one can say that it is a matter of refactoring half of pure mathematics.
 Information systems, databases, and software engineering belong to computer science.
 Yet, all in all, I tend to regard the problem discussed in this page as a mathematical one, but mathematicians are generally more interested in the development of new mathematics than in the formalization and verification of "old" mathematics.